 Joseph Martin teaches in the Department of History and Philosophy of Science, University of Cambridge.
 He has published on the history of twentieth-century physical sciences and the philosophy of science and technology.

-Kathryn Olesko is Associate Professor in the School of Foreign Service at Georgetown University.
-Her main research interest is the history of science and technology since the seventeenth century, with a special interest in measuring practices, science pedagogy, science and engineering in Prussia, and comparative nuclear cultures.
+Kathryn Olesko teaches in the Program in Science, Technology and International Affairs and the Department of History at Georgetown University.
+Her main research interest is the contextual history of physics since the seventeenth century, with a special interest in measuring practices, science pedagogy, science and engineering in Prussia, and comparative nuclear cultures.

 Upcoming Meetings (all times Eastern)

 There are no currently scheduled upcoming events.